skellis46/slipbox/artistic research and ecosystems.md

 - compare with Schwab in describing a piece of knowledge as an artefact of communication: [[experimentation is social#^da953d]] - so if this is plausible, who then is doing the communicating? (if it isn't artist-researchers)
 - perhaps though Schwab's concern for how artworks are provisional ([[schwab - experimental systems#^279252]]) (ie epistemic things filled with epistemic potential) is fundamental to the expositions in JAR as being starting points or seeds.
 But where does that leave us?
 Scattering seeds everywhere (seeds dependent on theory-as-water).
 - "What I’m objecting to is the use of names as talismans."
 [Chamberlain, in @thomson-2003-practice p.176] - referring to Kant.
 I think I have same objection.

+- but what of a work 'about' something?
+Borgdorff touches on this -- (when I searched for 'articulation' in the book) -- about conceptual/theoretical (perhaps also the quote on the canvas? -- from p.151).
+But this is where the principle of reaching out and then back becomes important: Can go out to theory but Must articulate back to community.
+Else just a series of singular events.
+No reciprocity. [[Weber - Enlivenment#^f00e6f]]

 Noting "focuses on their practice" from SW's original invitation -- just take a sample, perhaps there will be exceptions that prove the rule.
 But this is the unspoken practice: that when we write about artistic practice we don't write about how it is part of an ecosystem ([[difference between ecology and ecosystem]]) of practice.
 We tend to write about it as part of alternative ecosystems (ones that are not at all aware that the practice exists and nor would they care).
 It fails to be in dialogue.
 Not surprising in a nascent form in the academy we'd choose to be in relation to authorities (philosophical, cultural).
 We lean on them to prop up the status of our work.
 This is as old (or young) as PaR -- remember conversations from PARIP in 2003.
 Perhaps though this is a matter of choice: the connections we choose to make.
 Why then would we choose these other ecosystems?
 What does it say about us?

 Curious that for all the word's utility in performance writing, in practice-research we exist in bubbles: these are ecosystems of theory, with borders and boundaries constructed by authors to validate an artistic practice.